SteveZhengMe/srt-translator/README.md

 # srt-translator
-Translate SRT subtitle to any language using DeepL API and OpenAI PAI
+Translate SRT subtitle to any language using DeepL API and OpenAI API